-On May 27/20, the Province announced an investment of up to $230M to improve infrastructure and help get the economy moving again.
+In May 2020, the Province announced an investment of up to $230M to improve infrastructure and help get the economy moving again.
 The funding will support more than 200 shovel ready projects, creating up to 2000 jobs.

-A number of these stimulus projects, through an investment of close to $38M, will be led by Develop Nova Scotia with a focus on key waterfront infrastructure and places supporting and growing our working waterfronts, authentic tourism destinations and in economic recovery.
+A number of these stimulus projects, through an investment of approximately $38M, will be led by Develop Nova Scotia with a focus on key waterfront infrastructure and places supporting and growing our working waterfronts, authentic tourism destinations and in economic recovery.

 This significant commitment by the Province is an investment in people and place, showcasing the importance of sector growth, supporting multiple business sectors, and strengthening communities.